Welcome to SP! -

 East to Sierra Crest

 The top of the mountain consists of a high point at each end of the north/south trending summit ridge.
-Curiously, the north summit has been designated as having an elevation of 12,323 feet even though the south summit is obviously the high point if one is on the summit ridge.
+Curiously, the north summit has a spot elevation of 12,323 feet even though the south summit is obviously the high point.
 I'm not sure if the map makers misplaced this spot elevation, or if the surveyors needed an accurate measurement of the lower north peak for some unknown reason.
 I suppose few will care about this issue on such an unimportant peak.

 Northwest